daniilvinn/daniilvinn.github.io/_posts/2025-12-14-face-image-generation.md

 ### Training Stability

-Initial training attempts with $\beta > 0.2$ resulted in posterior collapse, where the model learned to ignore the latent code and rely primarily on the decoder's capacity.
-Reducing $\beta$ < 0.2 and "free bits" technique to force information preservation resolves this issue.
+Initial training attempts with $$\beta > 0.2$$ resulted in posterior collapse, where the model learned to ignore the latent code and rely primarily on the decoder's capacity.
+Reducing $$\beta$$ < 0.2 and "free bits" technique to force information preservation resolves this issue.

 ### Compression vs. Quality Trade-off